 Our "Meet the Expert" series introduces you to our team of experts around the world.
 This "behind the curtain" view will help you get to know who we are on a professional and personal level, and highlight how our colleagues work together on our higher purpose to improve patient health and safety throughout the complete product lifecycle.

 That every client and project is unique.
-I have been working here for 7 years, but I get constantly exposed to new challenges and hurdles that our client face that require our support to manage.
-For every project have I learned something new that I take with me in new projects and discussions with new clients.
-You never stop to develop!
+I have been working here for 8 years, but I am constantly exposed to new challenges and hurdles that our clients face that require our support.
+For every project I have learned something new that I take with me in discussions with new clients.
+You never stop developing!

 To help clients solve problems.
 They come to us because they have a need, to fill a gap, or solve an issue.
 It's very satisfying to provide a solution that will make the client happy.

 Well, you cannot avoid talking about the elephant in the room here.
 It's a lot of emailing, but that's a part of the game.
-To keep on top of everything that is going on you need to communicate, so a big part of my time is emailing, chatting and meetings with both clients and other stakeholder at ProPharma Group.
-Between that, I review and approve proposals, calculate on budgets, interview consultant and plan our resources together with my colleagues in the management team.
-To spice things up I also do some additional consulting and project management for a few clients.
+To keep on top of everything that is going on you need to communicate, so a big part of my time is spent emailing, chatting and meetings with clients, my team, and other stakeholders at ProPharma.
+Between that, I review and approve proposals, calculate budgets, interview consultants, and plan our resources together with my colleagues in the management team.

-To connect with Anders or our other experts, contact ProPharma Group.
+To connect with Anders or our other experts, contact ProPharma.